AshMcloud/Breathe-Project-One/README.md

 <h2>What do I look to add to this site in the future?</h2>

+I would have liked to have added my own background server for the database for my form, but after looking at different online SQL they where all expensive, I look forwards to learning how to create my own too add to this in the future. for now I have used The Code Institude form dump site which is have listed in my resource section.

-I would like to add the addition of a comments section so people can suggest what they find peaceful a built a community space for ocean, relaxation minded indivuals.
+I would like to add the addition of a forum comments section so people can suggest what they find peaceful and built a community space for ocean, relaxation minded indivuals.

+I think the addition of a gallary would be lovely, where users can submit there own art and photography and have it displayed with a comments section.

 <h2>Resources I used in this project</h2>